GL-algebras in positive characteristic I: the exterior algebra: Structure of fg-Rmod

 where for the first isomorphism, we use that $\Sh$ commutes with $\Gamma$ by Proposition~\ref{prop:basicshift}(i), and for the second isomorphism, we use that $\Sh$ is an exact functor, and therefore commutes with taking cohomology.
 So we get a natural map $F_{i,M} \colon \Sh(\rR^i\Gamma(M)) \to \rR^i\Gamma(\Sh(M))$.

 \begin{proposition} The map $F_i$ is an isomorphism for all $i \ge 0$. \end{proposition} \begin{proof} Our proof is an expanded version of the proof of \cite[Lemma~4.20]{nag19vi} and \cite[Proposition~A.3]{dj16lc}.
 We proceed by induction on $i$.
-For $i=0$, this follows from Proposition~\ref{prop:basicshift}(h).
+For $i=0$, this {is just} Proposition~\ref{prop:basicshift}(h).
 Now, assume $i > 0$, and we know that $F_{i-1}$ is an isomorphism.
 We have to show that $F_i$ is an isomorphism.

 Before we prove the result, we make two reductions.
 First, we may assume that $M$ is torsion-free.
 Indeed, given an arbitrary module $N$, we have the short exact sequence $0 \to \Gamma(N) \to N \to N/\Gamma(N) \to 0$.
 Using the long exact sequence of local cohomology and Corollary~\ref{cor:lcvanishingtorsion}, we see that for $i > 0$, the map $F_{i, N}$ is an isomorphism if and only if $F_{i, N/\Gamma(N)}$ is an isomorphism.